muelleral/dotfiles/README.md

-Scripts are only tested with Ubuntu20.04
+cripts are only tested with Ubuntu20.04